SwaggyMacro/cs2-WeaponPaints-Website/README.md

 ## 🗣️Preface
 This repo is a **`modified version`** of [cs2-WeaponPaints-website](https://github.com/L1teD/cs2-WeaponPaints-website), which has localized skin images(Chinese Language Only) and complete Chinese translation, as well as added support for **`glove change`**, and optimized the original request part [Prevent an abundance of redundant requests about JSON files.](https://github.com/L1teD/cs2-WeaponPaints-website/pull/12), the original project will make dozens of requests for JSON files of skin weapons.

+#### modified list:
+- Localized skin, agent images (Chinese Language Only, You shouldn't need this if you are not in China.)
+- Support **`glove change`**
+- Support **`music kit change`**
+- optimized the original request part

 Btw, the original project got a private plan, You guys can donate to the original author to get the private plan.
-The private plan has more features like `gloves change`, workshop(Idk what's this, It seems like a backend that can be used to manage the user's skins, but I'm not sure about this.).
+The private plan has more features like `gloves change`, `workshop`(Idk what's this, It seems like a backend that can be used to manage the user's skins, but I'm not sure about this.).

-**This repo is a modified version, which adds the function of changing gloves to the `public` version of the original project and some optimizations.
+**This repo is a modified version.
 If you need the private plan, Please go to the original author's repository.**

 ## 📝Before Start
 **You can step out of this section if you are not in China or you don't wanna localize the images.**